Bluebeam Software, Inc.

-Bluebeam, Inc. is an American software company founded in 2002 and headquartered in Pasadena, California, United States, with additional offices in Chicago, Illinois; San Diego, California; and Manchester, New Hampshire.
+Bluebeam, Inc. is an American software company founded in 2002 and headquartered in Pasadena, California, United States, with additional offices in Dallas, London, Stockholm, Munich, and Brisbane.
 The company specializes in designing tools for creating, editing, marking up, collaborating and sharing PDF documents.
-Their main product is Bluebeam Revu.
+Their main products are Bluebeam Revu and Bluebeam Max.

-In October 2014, Bluebeam was acquired by Nemetschek for $100 million and the company's software has more than 1.6 million users.
+In October 2014, Bluebeam was acquired by Nemetschek for $100 million.